 - Regularly monitor and test security using penetration tests and vulnerability scanners.

-How to test WebSockets security?
+How to Test WebSockets Security?

 - Automated scanners simulate attacks.